fmalina/revisions-blocl/activism/theindustriesoffuture.md

 Overall, robots can be a boon, freeing up humans to do more productive things—but only so long as humans create the systems to adapt their workforces, economies, and societies to the inevitable disruption.
-The dangers to societies that don’t handle these transitions right are clear.
+The dangers to societies that don't handle these transitions right are clear.

 The biggest wins from new technology will go to the societies and firms that can adapt and direct their citizens toward industries that are growing.
 Robotics is